matthewconnell/chicken_wing_recipe/README.md

-# Office hours chicken wings
+# office hours chicken wings

 This is a collaborative recipe for chicken wings, and it's delicious.